Covid-19 Delta outbreak: Police, Wellington City Council to closely monitor planned anti-vaccine protest - NZ Herald

 AdvertisementAdvertise with NZME.

+According to another witness at Parliament, a few dozen people were on the grounds carrying placards.

-There was a distinct lack of masks among the protesters, with one man handing out "exemption" passes to people who wanted one.
+There was a distinct lack of masks among the Civic Square protesters, with one man handing out "exemption" passes to people who wanted one.

 Another man was selling Donald Trump merchandise as the crowd chanted about freedom, and wanting to "make Ardern go away".